longlephamtien/DS251-Assignment/README.md

 - **MySQL** - Reliable database system
 - **Docker** - Containerization platform

-## 📞 Contact & Support
+## Contact & Support

 For questions or issues, please open an issue in the GitHub repository.

 ---

-**⭐ If you find this project helpful, please give it a star!**
+If you find this project helpful, please give it a star.

-Built with ❤️ using NestJS, React, and MySQL
+Built with NestJS, React, and MySQL